-(2) Misdemeanor Conviction: The Court may disbar, suspend or censure any member of the bar of this Court who is convicted of a misdemeanor in any State, Territory, other District, Commonwealth, or Possession, upon such conviction.
+Misdemeanor Conviction: The Court may disbar, suspend or censure any member of the bar of the Northern District of New York who is convicted of a misdemeanor in the court of any federal district, state, county, commonwealth, territory, possession, recognized tribe, or any legal subdivision thereof.
 The attorney who is convicted of a misdemeanor must submit a copy of the judgment of conviction within fourteen (14) days from the date the judgment is issued.
+Failure to provide such notice may result in removal from the roll of the Court.
+In all proceedings, a judgment of conviction shall constitute clear and convincing evidence of the attorney's guilt of the conduct for which the attorney was convicted.

-After the Court receives notice of the misdemeanor conviction, by the member or otherwise, the Chief Judge may be presented the misdemeanor conviction to the active and senior District Judges for a determination by majority vote as to whether any disciplinary action should be taken.
-The Chief Judge may, for good cause, temporarily suspend the attorney pending the determination of the proceeding.
-In the event that the majority of the active and senior District Judges vote to take disciplinary action, the Chief Judge will issue an order permitting the attorney to show cause within thirty (30) days of the date of the order why the recommended disciplinary action should not be imposed, and a copy of the order shall be mailed to the last known business address of the attorney by certified mail.
-In the event that the Chief Judge determines that more information is necessary to make a recommendation to the active and senior District Judges, the Chief Judge will issue an order requiring the attorney to show cause within thirty (30) days of the date of the order, why the attorney should not be disciplined and permitting the attorney to provide any additional information requested.
+After the Court receives notice of the misdemeanor conviction, by the member or otherwise, the Chief Judge may determine that more information is necessary and direct the attorney to provide additional information and/or explanation.
+The Chief Judge may, for good cause, provisionally suspend the attorney from practice before this Court pending further investigation or proceedings.
+The Chief Judge may present the misdemeanor conviction to the District Judges for a determination by majority vote as to whether any disciplinary action should be taken.
+District Judges vote to take disciplinary action, the Chief Judge will issue an order permitting the attorney to show cause within thirty (30) days of the date of the order why the recommended disciplinary action should not be imposed, and a copy of the order shall be mailed to the last known business address of the attorney by certified mail.
 Upon receiving the attorney's response to the order to show cause, the Chief Judge may consider the application on the papers submitted, schedule oral argument, or hold an evidentiary hearing before a court of one or more judges to hear and to report findings and a recommendation on the matter.
-After a hearing and report, or if the attorney makes no timely answer or the answer raises no issue requiring a hearing, the Court shall issue an order in accordance with the majority vote by all the active and senior District Judges.
+After a hearing and report, or if the attorney makes no timely answer or the answer raises no issue requiring a hearing, the Court shall issue an order in accordance with the majority vote of the District Judges.
 A copy of the disciplinary order shall be mailed to the attorney via certified mail.
-In all proceedings, a judgment of conviction shall constitute conclusive proof of the attorney's guilt of the conduct for which the attorney was convicted.
-In the event the judgment of conviction is vacated on appeal, the attorney may seek reinstatement of admission to this Court pursuant to subsection (i) below.
+In the event the judgment of conviction is vacated on appeal, the attorney may seek reinstatement of admission to this Court pursuant to subsection (h) below.